 Through Sound and Festivals

 Graduating in the summer of 2002, digital production was on the upswing and producers were moving into their homes.
 Automation and the elimination of massive analog tape machines meant fewer hands on deck.
-There could be an engineer, an assistant, and a tape recordist, in traditional studio sessions.
-We had entered the era of the producer-engineer.
+Brian’s program was built on the model of an engineer, an assistant, and a tape recordist, all being directed by a Producer.
+We had already entered the era of the producer-engineer, in which all jobs were absorbed by a single talented Producer.

 Even television studios today have eliminated positions like camera operator, using remote systems from the control room.
 Once considered a mainstay studio job, the camera operator has become acutely obsolete in the context of Covid response-based entertainment, where the webcam has replaced the studio altogether.

 It is wise to spot trends in the moment.
 Many of my shortcomings were from lack of foresight.
-In the year following my audio studies, I found distractions, like joining the anti-war movement, discovering book stores, and coffee shops.
+In the year following my audio studies, I found distractions, like joining the anti-war movement, discovering book stores and coffee shop open mics.
 It was a period of self-discovery through media, especially books.

 I passed High School without reading any assigned books, except Catcher in the Rye.
 I hated everything about school.
 Then I grew up.
 This love of learning was new to me.
 I was journaling and buying up used books with the excitement that I used to have only for music.
 I began to identify as a writer at heart.

-Then I compared the rental rents, and that tipped the balanced.
-Portland was more affordable, but it also seemed like a new frontier, and Los Angeles was always going to be the major west coast city.
+Then I compared the rental rates and that tipped the balanced.
+Portland was much more affordable, but it also seemed like a new frontier, and Los Angeles was always going to be the major west coast city.
 So I gambled my life on Portland.

 College gave me a lot of opportunities to write.
 I would always choose the research essay assignment, and lots of courses in philosophy and anthropology.
 To research and investigate a topic, for truth, this is when I began to think like a journalist.